davide-marino00/PBI_DOCS/refac.md

 			    "Not Active"
 			)
 ```
 - **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column called **IsContractActive** in a data model, specifically for a table named **vw_Timesheet**.
-Here's a breakdown of what it does in simple business terms:
+Here's a simple breakdown of what it does:

 1. **Purpose**: The calculated column determines whether a contract is currently active or not.

-2. **Conditions Checked**:
+2. **Logic**:
+   - The expression checks two conditions regarding the **ContractEndDate**:
-   - **ISBLANK('vw_Timesheet'[ContractEndDate])**: This part checks if the **ContractEndDate** field is empty (i.e., there is no end date specified for the contract).
-If there is no end date, it implies that the contract is ongoing or has not been finalized.
+     - **ISBLANK('vw_Timesheet'[ContractEndDate])**: This checks if the **ContractEndDate** is blank (meaning there is no end date specified).
+If there is no end date, it implies that the contract is still ongoing.
-   - **'vw_Timesheet'[ContractEndDate] > TODAY()**: This part checks if the **ContractEndDate** is later than today's date.
+     - **'vw_Timesheet'[ContractEndDate] > TODAY()**: This checks if the **ContractEndDate** is greater than today's date.
 If the end date is in the future, it means the contract is still active.

-3. **Results**:
+3. **Output**:
-   - If either of the above conditions is true (meaning the contract has no end date or the end date is still in the future), the calculated column will return **"Active"**.
+   - If either of the above conditions is true (the contract has no end date or the end date is in the future), the column will return **"Active"**.
    - If neither condition is true (meaning there is an end date that has already passed), it will return **"Not Active"**.

-### Summary:
-In summary, this DAX expression effectively labels each contract in the **vw_Timesheet** table as either **"Active"** or **"Not Active"** based on whether the contract has an end date that is either missing or still in the future.
-This helps users quickly identify which contracts are currently valid and ongoing.
+**In summary**, this calculated column helps users quickly identify whether a contract is currently active or has ended, based on the presence and value of the **ContractEndDate**.

 **`MAIN_UNIT`** (`string`)

-- **Description:** The 'MAIN_UNIT' column in the 'vw_Timesheet' table identifies the primary organizational unit responsible for the recorded timesheet entries, facilitating effective resource allocation and reporting.
+- **Description:** The 'MAIN_UNIT' column in the 'vw_Timesheet' table identifies the primary organizational unit responsible for the recorded time entries, facilitating effective resource allocation and reporting.
 - **DAX Expression:**
 ```dax
 IF(